 - The types and amounts of coverage: You may be able to raise or lower your premiums by choosing different coverage amounts, add-ons and types of coverage.

 - Your policy's deductible: You have to pay your deductible before your insurance kicks in, and having a higher deductible often leads to lower premiums.

 Comparing insurance quotes from multiple home and auto insurance companies can be important because they might offer different types of discounts or consider different factors when setting your premiums.

 How to Improve Your Credit Scores

-- Payment history: Both FICO® and VantageScore credit scores are heavily influenced by the presence or lack of negative information on your credit reports.
-In fact, that category is worth about a third of the points in your scores.
+- Pay your bills on time.
+FICO and VantageScore credit scores are heavily influenced by the presence or lack of negative information on your credit reports.
 If you can avoid negative information, you're well on your way to great scores.
-The best way to do that is to make all your debt payments on time, every month.
+The best way to do that is to make all your debt payments on time.